phonegap/phonegap-docs/docs/en/3.0.0/guide/platforms/wp8/plugin.md

 - It is usually a good idea to do parameter checking in your JavaScript code, before you call `exec`.
-This allows you to re-use more JavaScript code among your plug-in's various native implementations.
+This allows you to re-use more JavaScript code among your plugin's various native implementations.